 Multiple factors influence the length of time it takes for a new medical device to get to market, but the most critical is the time spent meeting regulatory demands.

 Medical device manufacturers will soon face a decision about whether to seek US Food and Drug Administration (FDA) approval or EU Medical Device Regulation (MDR) compliance.
 In the recent past, the differences were relatively stark and clear-cut – the EU’s Conformité Européenne (CE) mark was easier to obtain than FDA approval, but was a less powerful certification.
 FDA approval meant that the device was approved for use everywhere in the world, while the CE mark had restrictions even within the EU.
-But as of May 26, 2020, manufacturers will have to comply with the new European Medical Device Regulation (MDR) for general medical devices.
+But as of May 26, 2020 (The European Commission postponed the MDR Deadline for one year, to 26 May 2021, to give medical device companies a chance to focus on the current COVID-19 pandemic), manufacturers will have to comply with the new European Medical Device Regulation (MDR) for general medical devices.
 Let’s look at 3 key areas where the new EU regulation differs from the FDA.

 FDA market authorization is based on Title 21-CFR Quality System Regulations, which are defined for each device category.
 According to the regulations, companies need to follow requisite regulatory steps assessing the overall risk profile for each device and ensuring reasonable safety and effectiveness – while adhering to the respective marketing pathways